-People living in the neighborhood near Hearthstone Place are tired of the violence and said they see it all too often.
+People living in the neighborhood near Hearthstone Place said they are tired of the violence.

-"The last year we've seen an exponential increase," the neighbor said.
+"The last year -- we've seen an exponential increase," said a neighbor.

-They also said violence and trouble in their neighborhood has become so common, like a schedule with most incidents taking place during the hours of 11 p.m. and 2:30 a.m. on Friday and Saturday.
+They also said violence and trouble in their neighborhood have become common, describing it as a schedule.
+They said most of it occurs between the hours of 11 p.m. and 2:30 a.m. on Friday and Saturday.

-The violence has left people in the neighborhood worried about those closest to them.
+The violence has left residents in the neighborhood worried about those closest to them.

 “We're just concerned about this neighborhood and the safety of our kids,” the neighbor said.

-WTOL 11 reached out to some of his friends on Facebook who described him as a great, genuine person who loved his family, They said his smile could light up a room.
+Since Wyse-Campbell's death, WTOL 11 has reached out to some of his friends on Facebook.
+They described him as a great, genuine person who loved his family.
+They said his smile could light up a room.

 "We were sitting out on the porch one night and we heard three gunshots.
 And kid you not, we were looking down at the corner to see where it came from.
 And not one person there even flinched,” said another neighbor who also did not want to be identified.